google/paxml/README.md

 ### Installing Pax

 The setup commands described earlier need to be run on ALL workers in ALL slices.
-You can 1) ssh into each worker individually; or 2) use for loop as the following to do so.
+You can 1) ssh into each worker individually; or 2) use for loop as the following command.

 ```bash
 for ((i=0; i<$NODE_COUNT; i++))